luizbgomide/sovereign/rules.md

 ## Keeping Track of Time

 A Turn is a time measurement used to determine how often certain abilities or actions can be taken.
-Some powers can be triggered only so many times per scene, while some special abilities only work once per scene.
+Some powers can be triggered only so many times per turn, while some special abilities only work once per turn.

 A Turn is one particular fight, event, activity, or effort that usually doesn’t take more than ten or fifteen minutes.
-A fight is a scene.
-A chase is a scene.
-A tense backroom negotiation is a scene.
-So long as the PCs are doing the same general activity in the same general location, it’s probably one scene.
-Most scenes don’t last more than fifteen minutes, though a GM can stretch this if it seems logical.
+A fight is a turn.
+A chase is a turn.
+A tense backroom negotiation is a turn.
+So long as the PCs are doing the same general activity in the same general location, it’s probably one turn.
+Most turns don’t last more than fifteen minutes, though a GM can stretch this if it seems logical.

 Combat is made up of Rounds, each one lasting approximately ten seconds.
 A single combat may involve multiple Rounds of action, but always takes a turn.
 A round begins with the actions of the side that wins initiative and ends after the actions of the side that lost initiative.